Certified Control Systems Technicians

-Professional experience is required in order to become a certified control systems technician; candidates need at least 5 combined years of work experience and training.
+Professional experience is required in order to become a certified control systems technician.
+Candidates need at least 5 combined years of work experience and training.
 According to the BLS, engineering and electronics technicians often begin their careers performing routine tasks under the supervision of engineers or experienced technicians.
 General duties include testing equipment after repairs have been made, maintaining records, preparing cost estimates and diagnosing equipment malfunctions.

 Step 3: Get Certified

 The ISA offers 3 certification levels, and each level requires completion of an exam.
 Individuals need at least 5 years of experience and training in order to qualify for the Level I exam.
-The Level II credential is designed for technicians with at least 7 years of training and experience; Level III candidates need at least 13 years of experience and training in the field.
-Relevant training options include postsecondary programs and apprenticeships in measurement and control, electronics or similar fields; up to 4 years can be waived by completing a postsecondary program.
+The Level II credential is designed for technicians with at least 7 years of training and experience.
+Level III candidates need at least 13 years of experience and training in the field.
+Relevant training options include post-secondary programs and apprenticeships in measurement and control, electronics or similar fields.
+Up to 4 years can be waived by completing a post-secondary program.

-- Prepare for the exam.
+To improve your chances for success, arrive early for the exam.
+Candidates who are more than 15 minutes late for the test won't be admitted.
+A rescheduling fee will apply, and candidates have 12 months to reschedule the test before becoming ineligible.
+Additionally, prepare for the exam.
 Applicants can take advantage of the test-prep resources offered on the ISA website.
 Online study guides and preparation courses can help candidates become familiar with the types of questions on the certification test.
 Those who complete an ISA review course may be eligible to take the certification exam for free.

 Step 4: Maintain Certification